Proposed United States acquisition of Greenland: November 2024 to March 2025

 Statements by Trump and American officials prompted what the Copenhagen Post described as "widespread concern" in Denmark.
 Frederiksen met with opposition leaders on 9 January to discuss the crisis.
 Opposition MP Rasmus Jarlov criticized her stance that "Greenland belongs to the Greenlanders" and had control over its future, saying that Frederiksen should have more emphatically stated that Denmark opposed U.S. annexation of Greenland.
 All left parties in the Danish parliament support Greenlandic independence, while the right is divided.
-Denouncing "Greenlandic fantasists", Morten Messerschmidt, Danish People's Party leader, said Greenlanders would prefer Denmark's social programs to those of the United States: "Greenland will never gain independence.
+Denouncing "Greenlandic fantasists", the Danish People's Party leader Morten Messerschmidt said Greenlanders would prefer Denmark's social programs to those of the United States: "Greenland will never gain independence.
 We might as well say that.
 Greenland will never, ever get independence", he said, adding that Trump would have to negotiate with Denmark, not Greenland.
 On 14 January, Messerschmidt took part in a pro-Israeli conference held at Mar-a-Lago, but did not succeed in meeting Trump on the matter, instead talking to his former wife Marla Maples.